Workbook for Merrill's Atlas of Radiographic Positioning and Procedures

 Key Features

-- Retains the features that have made this workbook so popular with Merrill's users: anatomy labeling exercises, short-answer and multiple-choice questions, matching exercises, true-false, fill-in-the-blanks, identifying structures on radiographs, identifying proper patient positioning, and self-tests.

-- Provides a thorough review of osteology, anatomy, physiology, and radiographic procedures -- all in close correlation with Merrill's Atlas for optimum learning support.

-- Offers a wide variety of exercises and other opportunities to interact with the content.
+- Wide variety of exercises provides a variety of interaction with the content.

-- Ensures that you can recognize anatomical structures on actual radiographs with an abundance of labeling exercises.
+- Abundance of labeling exercises ensures you recognize anatomical structures on actual radiographs.

+- Comprehensive self-test at the end of each chapter enable you to accurately gauge your comprehension of the material and measure your own progress.

 Table of Contents